A year after the Baltimore bridge collapse, a long road to recovery is ahead

-“Ever since that moment, we’ve done everything in that vein to remember, first, those people that we lost,” Baltimore Mayor Brandon Scott said after a ceremony commemorating the anniversary.
-“That’s what today is about.”

-While police were able to stop traffic in the moments before a massive cargo ship plowed into the bridge, they didn’t have time to alert the overnight roadwork crew.
+Police were able to stop traffic moments before a cargo ship plowed into the bridge, but they didn’t alert the road crew in time.

+“Everyone working on the scene shared that same priority — those men we lost in the water,” Baltimore Mayor Brandon Scott said during an anniversary ceremony Wednesday, recalling the horror that followed the collapse.

+“While this day is a day of mourning, it is not a day of grief alone,” Scott said.
+“It is a day to commemorate the strength, resilience and that Baltimore grit that we showed the world in that moment.”

-In the meantime, Maryland drivers are without the Key Bridge, which connected various port-oriented industrial communities north and south of Baltimore, allowing people to easily bypass downtown.
-Traffic has since increased significantly on the main alternate routes.
+For Maryland drivers, it's been a year without the Key Bridge, which connected various industrial communities north and south of Baltimore, allowing people to bypass downtown.
+Traffic has since increased significantly on alternate routes.

-Named after the man who penned the national anthem during the War of 1812, the Key Bridge was a beloved feature of Baltimore's skyline and a symbol of its proud working-class history.
+Named after the man who penned the national anthem, the Key Bridge was a beloved feature of Baltimore's skyline and a symbol of its proud working-class history.

 Here’s what to know about the bridge’s collapse — and its replacement.